Cora, the Indian Maiden's Song

 "Cora, the Indian Maiden's Song" ("The Wild Free Wind") is a song written by Shirley Brooks for his burletta The Wigwam sometime before 1847.
 Alexander Lee composed the music.
 In the song, Cora, the Indian maiden, is praising the wind: "Oh!
-The wild free wind is a Spirit Kind, And it loves the Indian well."
+The wild free wind is a Spirit Kind, And it loves the Indians well."
 The song's chorus is:

 In the 1847 London presentation of The Wigwam, Mary Keeley played Cora where she received high praise for her rendering of the song.